Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 more damage, and a lot of

-more Combo Points and more damage.
-This is especially good when running
+procs, which also translates into more Combo Points and more damage.

 The Opener

-The opener refers to your team's opening CC chain and damage done as soon as you get out of the gates.
+The opener refers to your team's opening CC chain and damage done as soon as you exit the gates.
 The main goal in the opener is to force your enemies to use their cooldowns.
 If the enemy healer or your kill target uses their trinket in the opener, they are in trouble.

 The opener is a key part of the game as Rogue, even though it is a bit less

-important as Outlaw as you do not have impactful burst damage to force as many
+important as Outlaw, as you do not have impactful burst damage to force as many

 cooldowns in the opener as other Rogue specializations.
 Stealth gives

-not be in combat right after the gates open you will be able to
+not be in combat right after the gates open, you will be able to

 Sap a